 HOT AXLE BOX DETECTORS (HABD) – 3

-- The detector will accept all infrared frequency equally so two filters are incorporated into the optical system to prevent any infrared frequency outside the range of the axle box from reaching the detector.
+The detector will accept all infrared frequencies equally so two filters are incorporated into the optical system to prevent any infrared frequency outside the range of the axle box from reaching the detector.

 HOT AXLE BOX DETECTORS (HABD) – 4